Mec-iS/staticwebpage/posts/002_early_october_improvements.md

 `ArrowSpace` represents a significant advancement in practical spectral graph analysis.
 These improvements form the foundation for even more ambitious features in development.

 Next steps include but they are not limited to:
-* Provide dimensionality reduction for further speedup the Laplacian computation
+* Provide dimensionality reduction for further speedup of the Laplacian computation
+* Implement incremental eigenpairs computation for further speedups
 * Focus on out-of-clusters items
-* Develop a storage layer using Apache Arrow and the parquet format.
+* Develop a storage layer using Apache Arrow and the parquet format

 **Interested in learning more?** Whether you're evaluating `ArrowSpace` for your data infrastructure, considering sponsorship, or want to discuss integration strategies, please check the Contacts page.